Bryt12/p5js-renderer-svelte/README.md

 - `renderOffScreen`: If you want to render the sketch off screen, set this to true.
 Default is false so the sketch won't render off screen to prevent CPU.

+- `killRunAwaySketches`: Experimental feature.
+If you want to kill sketches when the thread is running for too long, set this to true.
+Default is false.

 ## Contributing

 We welcome contributions to this project.
 Here's how you can contribute: